Introduction to Statistical Learning

 Supervised

-- There is a response (y_i) for each set of predictors (x_{ji})
+- There is a response (y_i) for each set of predictors (x_{ij})

 - e.g. Linear regression, logistic regression

-- Can find f to boil predictors down into a response
+- Can find a f that “boil down” predictors into a response

 Unsupervised